SHENSHENZYC/neural-style-transfer/README.md

 The style image remains constant, while the content image is varied, resulting in a collection of style-transferred images with diverse content and visual styles.

-You can find more example images in the `examples/` directory of this repository.
+You can find more example images in the `data/` directory or more example videos in the `videos/` directory of this repository, or you could try out the style transfer tools yourself with the images of your choice!

 ## Contributing

 Contributions to this project are welcome.
 Feel free to submit issues and pull requests.

+## Acknowledgements

+We would like to express our gratitude to the following open-source libraries and frameworks for their valuable contributions to this project:

+- [PyTorch](https://pytorch.org/) - A deep learning framework used for implementing the neural style transfer models.
+- [OpenCV](https://opencv.org/) - A computer vision library used for video processing and manipulation.
+- [Pillow](https://python-pillow.org/) - A Python imaging library used for image processing and manipulation.

+We would also like to thank the authors and contributors of the above libraries for their efforts in developing and maintaining high-quality open-source software.

 ## License

 This project is licensed under the [MIT License](LICENSE).